 On January 12, 2024, NOAA's National Marine Fisheries Service (NMFS) received your written request for informal consultation and conference on the U.S. Army Corps of Engineers (USACE) Aua Rapid Response in Aua Village, Tutuila Island, America Samoa.
 On October 5, 2023, USACE met with the U.S. Environmental Protection Agency (EPA) to discuss the lead federal action agency to initiate consultation with NMFS and it was agreed that USACE would take the lead.
 The proposed action may affect the endangered or threatened species, as identified below in Table 1.
 On January 12, 2024, we requested additional technical information related to the project.
 On January 12, 2024, the USACE sent updated project details.
 On January 16, 2024, we received all necessary information to evaluate the proposed action and initiated section 7 consultation.
 However, on February 14, 2024, USACE notified us of a proposed change to the project design and the consultation was paused pending updated information.
-On April 9, 2024, we received the supplemental project information and confirmed we received all necessary information to evaluate the proposed action and proceeded with section 7 consultation.
+On April 9, 2024, we received the supplemental project information and confirmed we received all necessary information to evaluate the protection and initiated section 7 consultation.
+However, on February 14, 2024, USACE notified us of a proposed change to the project design and the consultation was paused pending updated information.
+On April 9, 2024, we received the supplemental project information and confirmed we received all necessary information to evaluate the proposed action 7 consultation.